ManuNeuro/blockchain_ann/README.md

 4. `transaction.py`: This script manages the transactions in the blockchain.
 It includes the `Transaction` and `TransactionPool` classes which handle individual transactions and a pool of multiple transactions, respectively.

 5. `wallet.py`: This script manages the wallets in the blockchain.
 It includes the `Wallet` and `WalletPool` classes which handle individual wallets and a pool of multiple wallets, respectively.
+Two important scripts are used, `generate_private_key`, which ca use a quantum computer from IBM to be able to have a **pure source of stochasticity**, and the other, `generate_public_key`, which consist in an artificial neural network designed to be **maximally chaotic** (I'm still running some tests and I'll publish them soon, both in an article and separated repo).

 ## How to Run the Project